hwengineer/STM32-ldscripts/README.md

         _etext = .;           /* define end symbol */
     } > FLASH

-Also we decide a section, where all read only data is stored.
+Also we define a section, where all read only data is stored.
 As example all `const` variables.

     /* constant data goes into FLASH */
     .rodata : {